Logo

 Instructions

-1. Combine the rice and water in a pot and add a pinch of salt.
-Bring to a boil, then reduce to a simmer and cook, covered, for 25 to 30 minutes, until the water is absorbed and the rice is soft.
+1. Combine rice and water in a pot with a pinch of salt.
+Boil, then reduce to a simmer, cover, and cook 25–30 min until water is absorbed and rice is tender.

-3. Wipe out the excess oil in the pan, leaving about 2 tablespoons.
-Reduce the heat to low, add the onion, and cook, scraping up all the brown bits from the pan with a wooden spoon, until the onion is softened and translucent, about 3 minutes.
-Add the garlic and preserved lemon and cook until fragrant, about 1 minute.
-Season with the remaining ½ teaspoon salt.
+3. Wipe pan, leaving about 2 tbsp oil.
+Reduce heat to low, add onion, and scrape up browned bits with a wooden spoon about 3 min until soft and translucent.
+Add garlic and preserved lemon; cook 1 min until fragrant.
+Season with remaining ½ tsp salt.

-5. Add the kale to the pan and cook until wilted slightly, about 2 minutes.
-Return the chicken to the pan and scatter the olives and rosemary sprig over.
-Pour the chicken stock and lemon juice into the pan and bring to a boil.
-Cover and cook for about 10 minutes.
+5. Add kale to pan; cook about 2 min until slightly wilted.
+Return chicken and scatter olives and rosemary sprig over.
+Pour in stock and lemon juice, bring to a boil, cover, and cook about 10 min.

-6. Remove the lid, transfer the pan to the oven, and broil for 1 to 2 minutes, until the chicken skin is crispy.
+6. Remove lid, transfer to oven, and broil 1–2 min until chicken skin is crispy.

 Active Compounds